 Located 30 minutes from Asheville, NC, our Mainstage Theatre in Flat Rock is a 506 seat auditorium style theatre.
 Our more intimate Playhouse Downtown on Main Street Hendersonville seats 250.
 Both venues are group friendly with one level entry and easy access restrooms.

 Since we are a non-profit theater, we prefer checks to assist in managing our fees.
-If you select to pay with a credit card, there will be a 3% fee charged.
+For credit card payments, please add $.50 per ticket.

 Parking is free at both locations.
 Mainstage has specific motorcoach parking.
 Playhouse Downtown does not have dedicated bus parking.
 It is recommended to drop off patrons in front of the Playhouse and then park one block south.

-Call our Box Office at 866 732.8008 with your date, time of show and the number in your group.
-Our professional group sales staff will assist you with your group reservation as well as provide you with information and contacts for meals and other group friendly attractions.
-Please ask for Pam or Kerry.
+Call Pam Collins, Director of Sales or Kerry Corlis, Group Sales Coordinator at our Box Office at 866-732-8008 or direct at 828-693-0733 with your date, time of show and the number in your group.
+Our group sales staff will assist you with your reservation in addition to providing you with itinerary assistance for the area.

 Doors open to the theatre 30 minutes prior to each performance.
 Light concessions are available one hour prior to all performances and during the 15 minute intermission including soft drinks, beer, and wine.
 Most performances run approximately two hours with a 15 minute intermission.